Future disruptions in consumer and industrial supply chains could come from pandemics, climate emergencies, or shortages of necessary materials.

 U-M is a core member of a new NSF-led Institute that is a collaboration between 11 institutions, three government research labs, and four global companies.

-The post $20M NSF AI-EDGE Institute aims to transform 5G and beyond networks appeared first on Engineering Research News.
+The post $20M NSF AI-EDGE Institute aims to transform 5G and beyond networks appeared first on Michigan Engineering News.

 Researchers from four U.S. institutions aim to pull the best from control theory and machine learning to build safer mobile, intelligent systems.